The Future is Polymer

 Despite COVID-19 dominating the headlines in 2020 so far, climate change is still the dominant issue of our times.
 Indeed, the recent COVID-19 -inspired lockdown saw a noticeable improvement in air quality in many places around the world, adding to the focus on environmental topics.
 In this session we explored the sometimes counter-intuitive environmental benefits of adopting polymer banknotes instead of paper.
 As consumers become increasingly aware, and interested in how their product purchases impact the environment, how should organisations track and measure the environmental cost of their operations?
 Our guest speaker, Christoph Koffler of Sphera, looked at how sustainability is measured.
 Sphera is the largest global provider of integrated risk management software, information and consulting services focused on Environmental, Health Safety and Sustainability.

 Day Four | Wednesday 4th November | 50 minutes (inc. 10 minute Q&A)

 SAFER: How do new banknotes gain trust?

 A core function of banknotes is that they need to be trusted by the public and function effectively in the cash cycle.
 Even in a “less cash” world the need for secure banknotes remains.
 Polymer banknotes are proven to delivery to security.
-In this session, we explore the experience of Central Banks around the world and the benefits in counterfeit reduction they have achieved by transitioning to polymer.
-We are joined by banknote veteran Andy Ward, who provides insight into the experiences of both the Bank of Canada and Bank of England in exploiting features that are only available with polymer to reduce the risk of counterfeiting.
+In our final session, we explored the experience of Central Banks around the world and the benefits in counterfeit reduction they have achieved by transitioning to polymer.
+We were joined by banknote veteran Andy Ward, who provided insight into the experiences of both the Bank of Canada and Bank of England in exploiting features that are only available with polymer to reduce the risk of counterfeiting.